dotnet/orleans/Samples-Overview/Chirper.md

 The grains implement three different grain interfaces to represent the three functional facets of those entities -- `IChirperPublisher`, `IChirperSubscriber` and `IChirperAccount`

-There is also an IChirperViewer observer interface for applications to subscribe for status changes from a particular Chirper user without becoming a Follower.
+There is also an `IChirperViewer` observer interface for applications to subscribe for status changes from a particular Chirper user without becoming a Follower.
 This observer interface is typically used when writing client UI applications such as `ChirperClient`.

-### Things for you to do if you are so inclined
+### Things for you to do if you are so inclined:

 1. Connect more clients to see the Chirper broadcast behavior.
 2. Make the network of users much bigger.